Ne0Strix/loremipsum_compensation_software/readme.md

 - see a list of all books in the database and
 - check out their details.
-- create new books by entering their 'Title' and 'ISBN' [in the form](http://localhost:4200/create)
+- create new books by entering at least their 'Title' and 'ISBN' [in the form](http://localhost:4200/create)
 - have some of the books details fetched in the background from [OpenLibrary](https://openlibrary.org/) (`Publisher`, `Pages`, `Language`)
   - this update runs every 5s and checks 10 books at a time

+## Checking the tests

+> [!TIP]
+> `npx cypress run` uses the root `docker-compose.yml` to spin up the test-environment before each test and destroys it afterwards.
+No data will persist across tests.

+- run `npx cypress run` in `.frontend` to let the e2e and component tests run
+  - in order to check the tests out with the gui make sure to spin up the environment manually with `docker compose up`
+- run `npx jest --coverage` in `./frontend` to see some unit-tests and the coverage of the project (html report is available in `./frontend/coverage/lcov-report/index.html`)
+- run `./gradlew test` in `./books` and check out the details in `./books/build/reports/tests/test/index.html`

 ## Known Limitations